grandeduc - Fotolia

 MNOs look to maintain status quo

-“It’s too soon to assess the implications of Brexit on roaming regulation, however, we expect competition will continue to drive good value for customers.
-We currently have no plans to change our roaming charges,” they said.
+“It’s too soon to assess the implications of Brexit on roaming regulation.
+However, we expect competition will continue to drive good value for customers.
+We currently have no plans to change our roaming charges,” the spokesperson said.

 Three CEO Dave Dyson went on the record to state: “My ambition is to free our customers and offer 100% roaming worldwide at no extra cost and we will continue to abolish unfair roaming charges until we achieve this.